 Meaning and History

 The team mascot appeared in 1889 and was given a nickname in 1949.
 As a result of the contest, he became known as Buckingham U. Badger or simply Bucky Badger.
 This official symbol is used in several variations of the sports team logo.
 It is also allowed for non-purpose use on various university-related items, clothing, and other prints.
-In all, the Wisconsin Badgers have changed nine logos.
+In all, the Wisconsin Badgers have changed their logos nine times.

 What are Wisconsin Badgers?